alin23/alinpanaitiu.com/content/blog/turn-off-macbook-display-clamshell.md

 log stream --predicate 'eventMessage contains "Clamshell"'
 ```

 Something from AMFI about the binary signature.
-CMS stands for **[Cryptographic Message Syntax](https://medium.com/csit-tech-blog/demystifying-ios-code-signature-309d52c2ff1d)** which is what `codesign` adds to a binary the it signs it with a certificate.
+CMS stands for **[Cryptographic Message Syntax](https://medium.com/csit-tech-blog/demystifying-ios-code-signature-309d52c2ff1d)** which is what `codesign` adds to a binary when it signs it with a certificate.

 ```swift